You're feeling all the feelings. Here is how to feel them

 Sign up here to get The Results Are In with Dr. Sanjay Gupta every Tuesday from the CNN Health team.

-This is a time when everyone needs to be focused on their own welfare as well as the welfare of thos
+This is a time when everyone needs to be focused on their own welfare as well as the welfare of those